My work is on higher category theory and its applications in computer science and mathematics, particularly in areas related to quantum structures.

-- I co-organize the Oxford Advanced Seminar in Informatic Structures (OASIS), with Chris Heunen and Clare Horsman.
+- I co-organize the Oxford Advanced Seminar in Informatic Structures (OASIS), with Chris Heunen, Clare Horsman, Aleks Kissinger and Sam Staton.

 - I'm part of the Centre for Quantum Mathematics and Computation (QMAC), an interdisciplinary collaboration between the Oxford's Computer Science, Mathematics and Physics departments.

-- I frequently supervise DPhil, MSc and undergraduate students (and sometimes school students too!) on topics related to the mathematical foundations of quantum computing.
+- I frequently supervise DPhil, MSc and undergraduate students on topics related to the mathematical foundations of quantum computing.
 If you'd like to work on a project with me, get in touch.

 Wormholes and entanglement

 John Baez and Jamie Vicary